Skip to main content

 • physically throwing a tenant out

-If a landlord wants a tenant to leave, they must provide a 'notice to quit', even if there is no tenancy agreement.
+If a landlord wants a tenant to leave, they must give the tenant a 'notice to quit', even if there is no tenancy agreement.

-The notice to quit should be in writing and both the landlord and tenant should keep a copy.
+The notice to quit should be in writing.
+The landlord and tenant should each keep a copy.

 Landlords do not need a court order to evict licensees, who share part or all of a property (usually with the landlord).
 Licensees are only entitled to 'reasonable' notice before they must leave the property.

-To find out the difference between a tenant and a licensee visit Housing AdviceNI.
+To find out the difference between a tenant and a licensee, go to Housing Rights (link opens in new window).

 Read aloud icon Read aloud